 There’s no need to open a dictionary- here is a binding arbitration definition.
-Binding arbitration means that parties in a dispute waive the right to go to trial.
+Binding arbitration agreement means that parties in a dispute waive the right to go to trial.
 Instead, they take part in the arbitration process.
 Once the process concludes, the parties accept an arbitrator’s decision as final.
 Parties in an arbitration dispute can almost never appeal an arbitration decision.
 Thus, the arbitration decision and award has “binding” status.

 The Arbitration Agreement Association specializes in all forms of arbitration.
 One of our main goals is to help bring awareness about arbitration to the public.
 Let’s go ahead and jump into a more specific definition of binding arbitration.